-Leerdammer is a semi-hard Dutch cheese made from pasteurized cow's milk.
-First developed by Cees Boterkooper in 1914 on a small farm in Schoonrewoerd, today, the cheese is produced exclusively by le Groupe Bel.
-Schoonrewoerd is located in the municipality of Leerdam from where the cheese takes its name.
+Leerdammer is a semi-hard Dutch cheese made from pasteurised cow's milk.
+First developed by Cees Boterkooper in 1914 at a small farm in Schoonrewoerd.
+Schoonrewoerd is located in the municipality of Leerdam, from where the cheese takes its name.

-Leerdammer has a slightly elastic, creamy white pate with a somewhat sweet, nutty flavor that becomes definite with age.
-This open textured cheese with numerous holes is a delicious cross between Emmental and Dutch Gouda.
+Leerdammer has a slightly elastic, creamy white pate with a somewhat sweet, nutty flavour that becomes definite with age.
+This open-textured cheese with numerous holes is a delicious cross between Emmental and Dutch Gouda.

 The cheese is available in a variety of shapes and sizes namely: Leerdammer Original Natural Cheese Slices, Leerdammer Light, Reduced Fat Cheese slices, Leerdammer Original Natural Cheese Block and traditional giant wheel.